trevorpogue/topspace/README.md

 ;;;###autoload
 (defun topspace-buffer-was-scrolled-p ()
   "Return t if current buffer has been scrolled in the selected window before.
-This is provided since it is used in `topspace-default-autocenter-buffers'."
+This is provided since it is used in `topspace-default-autocenter-buffers'.
+Scrolling is only recorded if topspace is active in the buffer at the time of scrolling."
 ...
 ```